Walter Lively: Early life and education

 Lively was born in Philadelphia, Pennsylvania, on August 27, 1942, to Walter Lively and Lillian Blake.
-He was the oldest of eight children.
-Walter Lively Sr. worked as an accountant.
-He became an alcoholic and left the family, forcing them to go on welfare.
-They moved to the Tasker Homes, a public housing project in southwest Philadelphia.
+He was the oldest of five children.
+Walter Lively Sr., who was a bombardier-navigator with the 477th Bomber Squadron ("Red Tails," Tuskegee Airmen) and graduating from the University of Pennsylvania (Wharton, 1950) worked as an accountant.
+With alcohol taking over his life, Walter Sr. left the family, forcing them to go on welfare.
+They moved to the Tasker Homes, a public housing project in the Grays Ferry neighborhood of the South Philadelphia section of Philadelphia.

 At 12 years old, he began working for a huckster, or man who sold produce from a cart, eventually taking over for the older man.
 When he was 14 he helped black newspaper delivery boys in his neighborhood organize a successful picket line against the local newspaper distributor who paid them low wages beginning his career as a community organizer.

 Lively graduated from South Philadelphia High School in 1960.
 After graduation, he worked in construction and as a lab technician at the University of Pennsylvania where he also attended night school.